Cell junction: Types

-Invertebrates have several other types of specific junctions, for example septate junctions or the C. elegans apical junction.
+Invertebrates have several other types of specific junctions, for example septate junctions (a type of occluding junction) or the C. elegans apical junction.
 In multicellular plants, the structural functions of cell junctions are instead provided for by cell walls.
 The analogues of communicative cell junctions in plants are called plasmodesmata.

 Anchoring junctions

 Cells within tissues and organs must be anchored to one another and attached to components of the extracellular matrix.
 Cells have developed several types of junctional complexes to serve these functions, and in each case, anchoring proteins extend through the plasma membrane to link cytoskeletal proteins in one cell to cytoskeletal proteins in neighboring cells as well as to proteins in the extracellular matrix.

 Three types of anchoring junctions are observed, and differ from one another in the cytoskeletal protein anchor as well as the transmembrane linker protein that extends through the membrane:

 Anchoring-type junctions not only hold cells together but provide tissues with structural cohesion.
 These junctions are most abundant in tissues that are subject to constant mechanical stress such as skin and heart.